QiLong25/Reinforcement-Learning-Projects/README.md

 # Reinforcement-Learning-MPs
- Reinforcement Learning-UIUC-CS course assignments
+ Reinforcement Learning-UIUC-CS course projects

-## MP1: MDP & Bellman Equation
+## Project 1: Cart Pole
 This environment corresponds to the version of the cart-pole problem described by Barto, Sutton, and Anderson in "Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problem".
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pendulum is placed upright on the cart and the goal is to balance the pole by applying forces in the left and right direction on the cart.

 [Cart Pole](https://www.gymlibrary.dev/environments/classic_control/cart_pole/)

- *  **Collect Trajectory from Simulator**: collect (state, action, reward) triples given policy.
+ *  **MDP & Bellman Equation**: Collect trajectory from simulator, set up MDP, compute infinite-horizon value function.

- *  **Markov Decision Process**: setup has state, action, transition, reward, discount factor spaces.
+ *  **Random Search Learner**: randomly generate policies, evaluate by sampling trajectory as baseline.

- *  **Bellman Equation**: compute infinite-horizon value function.
+ *  **Policy Gradient**: Softmax parametrization of policy, update theta directly with bootstrap target gradient ascent.

- *  **Random Search Learner**: randomly generate policies, evaluate by sampling trajectory, output optimum.
+ *  **Actor-Critic**: Critic - Value Prediction Model on every state.
+Actor - Optimizing policy using policy gradient ascent.

-## MP2: Policy Iteration & Value Iteration
+## Project 2: Taxi
 The Taxi domain was introduced in the paper "The MAXQ Method for Hierarchical Reinforcement Learning" by Thomas G. Dietterich in ICML 1998.

 ![taxi](https://github.com/QiLong25/Reinforcement-Learning-MPs/assets/143149589/308d2bbb-11bc-4c78-a944-5036291e453e)